wlepage/digitalimagecorrelation/index.md

 <a name="DICtypes"></a>
 # General types of DIC algorithms
-There are multiple ways to categorize DIC algorithms.
-One is by the dimensions of the calculated displacements.
+One way to categorize DIC algorithms is by the dimensions of the calculated displacements.
 For images collected by just one camera, only two dimensions of displacements can be known.
 This is called two-dimensional, or _2-D DIC_ (also commonly written as 2D-DIC).
 When images from more than one camera are used, depth can be measured with triangulation.
 This is called three-dimensional, or _3-D DIC_ (also commonly written as 3D-DIC).

+2-D DIC assumes that the sample's deformations are constrained to a plane that is parallel to the camera.
+In practice, out-of-plane motion can be a large source of error for 2-D DIC (Sutton, et al. [doi:10.1016/j.optlaseng.2008.05.005](https://doi.org/10.1016/j.optlaseng.2008.05.005)).
+Also, images can have distortions that introduce error into DIC measurements.
+For example, camera lenses and optical microscopes generally have barrel distortions.

+For 3-D DIC, out of plane deformations are measured with triangulation.
+As long as the sample remains in focus, then the out-of-plane deformations do not introduce error in 3-D DIC (unlike 2-D DIC).
+Furthermore, imaging distortions are corrected in 3-D DIC through a calibration procedure.
+See the [calibration](#calibration)) section or more details about calibrating 3-D DIC systems.
+Another benefit of the 3-D DIC calibration process is that the length scale of the images are accurately connected to the physical length scale of the imaging system.
+In contrast, the length scale of 2-D DIC is introduced by a simple and less accurate conversion between the pixel size of the images to the physical size of the images (e.g. millimeters).

 An important note is that 3-D DIC can only measure displacements on the surface of a material, not within the three-dimensional volume of a material.
+This extension of DIC from pixels to _voxels_ (three-dimensional pixels) is called digital _volume_ correlation (DVC).
 To measure displacements within a solid, the imaging system must be able to see inside the material, and the algorithms of DIC must be extended to capture displacements through the volume.
-This extension of DIC from _pixels_ to _voxels_ is called digital _volume_ correlation (DVC).
 Two examples of imaging systems that can see inside materials are X-ray tomography and confocal microscopy.

 A second way to categorize DIC algorithms is by the pattern matching technique.
 The pattern can be separated into multiple subsets that are individually matched.
 This is called _local DIC_.
 Alternatively, the pattern can be matched in one go using a finite-element based approach.
 This is called _global DIC_.
+Local DIC was introduced before global DIC, and local DIC is more popular.
+Many of the principles in this guide apply to both local and global DIC, but details that only apply to local DIC (such as subsets) are included.

 ### Further reading
 1. (2-D and 3-D DIC) Sutton, M. A., et al. "The effect of out-of-plane motion on 2D and 3D digital image correlation measurements."
 Optics and Lasers in Engineering 46.10 (2008): 746-757. [https://doi.org/10.1016/j.optlaseng.2008.05.005](https://doi.org/10.1016/j.optlaseng.2008.05.005)